bennetyee/aptera-data/README.md

 took many minutes and became untenable as the Accelerator program got to over ~800 entries.

-The program in `auto-scrape.sh` is used in a shell to let me know when to update the spreadsheet.
+The program in `aptera-poll.sh` is used in a shell to let me know when to update the spreadsheet.
 It is another quick-and-dirty hack.
 The spreadsheet data upload and cut-n-paste are still manual operations.